6 Signage Design Tips You Will Want Today

 4. Use Appropriately Contrasting Colors

-Have you ever looked at a piece of printed material or even a webpage and thought, “wow, that color combination is hurting my eyes!”
+Have you ever looked at a piece of printed material or even a webpage and thought, “Wow, that color combination is hurting my eyes!”
 Indeed, not all colors play nicely together, and the result of using bad combinations can make your signage downright unreadable.

 Consulting the color wheel to determine which colors might work together for both legibility and an attractive look is an excellent place to start.
 Still, for non-designers, the relationships between different colors can be a bit perplexing.